Rest4/Rest4-php/README.md

     rm rest4.tar.gz
 ```

-You can use it's newly created folder or use your own folder for your site :
+You can use it's newly created folder or use your own folder for your site:

 ```sh
     mkdir /var/www/website